JakubSmahovsky/diplomovka/README.md

 PATH="$HOME/.local/bin:$PATH"
 ```

-Enter the tamarin-prover directory and run:
+You will have to clone our fork of tamarin-prover from [github](https://github.com/JakubSmahovsky/tamarin-prover) (it did not fit into AiS2).
+Enter the cloned repository and run:
 ```
 make default
 ```